SQL-GATE/sqlgate-docs/docs/0105-wizard.md

 ![export data in query result](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/wizard/data-export-wizard-04-en.png)

 6. As **Data Export Wizard** window opens, select a file type and then click [Next].
 7. On **Set File path and Additional option**, select a file to export.
-If you check *Records Count of Each file*, additional files will be created if the number goes beyond the number you entered.
-Then click [Execute].
+If necessary, set the number of records for each file and click [Execute].
 8. Check the file(s).

 > Tip : Let's say the file name of the exported data is dept.xlsx.
 If Record count is larger than the input value, files will be created as: dept_001.xlsx, dept_002.xlsx.